 Weight loss is not that complicated every day walk for half an hour.
 Sign up for the ballroom dancing class you’ve wanted to take.
 Exercise does not have to be a bunch of high-intensity workouts.
 Exercise is about getting up and moving.

 You already have so much going on.
 The last thing you need to worry about is measuring your portions.
 Or making sure you get 30 minutes on the elliptical at the gym.
 It’s not realistic for most people.
 It doesn’t matter what you are doing about as long as you’re moving.

 Do what works for you.
 If that means being 5 pounds over your goal weight and being able to sleep in in the mornings, then do it.
 I assure you no one will notice those five pounds give or take.

-Yes, I do know Margaret Cho did go on Dancing With the Stars and lost even more weight.
-That does not change the initial message which is saying don’t let this control your life.
+I realize Margaret Cho went on Dancing With the Stars and lost even more weight.
+Which does not change the initial message which is saying don’t let this control your life.

-Live your life just don’t eat in excess.
-Diets do not work for everyone because frankly, diets are restricting what one eats.
-When that happens yes you will lose weight and probably too much, but then the rebound effect comes into play.
-Unless you continue on the path of restriction, the weight will come back hence the yo-yo dieting many experiences.
+Weight loss is only successful when you make a permanent lifestyle change.
+Live your life. don’t eat in excess.
+Diets do not work for everyone because diets are restricting what one eats.
+When you restrict your calories and fat yes, you will lose weight and too much.
+Then the rebound effect comes into play.
+Unless you continue on the path of restriction, the weight will come back.
 What needs to happen is a lifestyle change.